javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     Greater/less comparisons compare strings character-by-character, other types are converted to a number.

-Logical operators
 : There are few others, like a comma operator.
 More in: <info:operators>, <info:comparison>, <info:logical-operators>.

 ## Loops